pgstfu/GestureControl/README.md

 	2. Open your hand and swipe → it walks left/right along the floor.
 	3. Keep your hand open but still → it waves gently.
 	4. Press Q to quit.

+The holo_face makes the hologram of your face using landmarks as points and then joins them